-However, we noticed that thin structures, such as inner walls, were eliminated during the filtering process.
-To cope with this, we modified our median filter implementation not to affect pixels (i,j) which closest elements in row have the same value as pixel of interest itself.
-We denoted them as (i,j-1), (i,j+1) (i-1,j) in row case and as (i+1,j) in column case.
+However, thin structures, such as inner walls, were eliminated during the filtering process.
+To cope with this, we modified our median filter implementation not to affect pixels (i,j) which closest elements have the same value as pixel of interest itself: (i,j-1), (i,j+1) (i-1,j) and (i+1,j).
 The result of filtered map is demonstrated in Fig. 6.

-median filter (on the middle), and modified median filter (on the right).
 Modified filter effectively preserves thin structures in heightmap.
-Difference between initial map and two filtering results is demonstrated on Fig. 7
+Difference between initial map and two filtering results is shown in Fig. 7.